Kandy: Census of population (2012)

-Source:statistics.gov.lk

 Economy

 It is the second-largest city in the island and the capital of Central Province.
 Many major corporations have large branch offices in Kandy and many industries including textiles, Sri Lankan gemstones, furniture, information technology, and jewellery are found there.
 Many agriculture research centres are located throughout the city.

 Health care

 The National Hospital, Kandy is the second-largest medical institution in Sri Lanka, established and administered under the purview of the Ministry of Health, which remains a key hospital maintained by the Sri Lankan Government.

-The Teaching Hospital, Peradeniya is one of the prime tertiary care hospitals in the country, located along the A1 highway connecting Kandy and Colombo, near the Royal Botanical Gardens, Peradeniya.
+The Teaching Hospital, Peradeniya is one of the prime tertiary care hospitals in the country, located along the A1 highway connecting Kandy and Colombo, near the Royal Botanic Gardens, Peradeniya.

 The Dental Hospital Peradeniya and Sirimavo Bandaranaike Children's Hospitals are located adjacent to the Peradeniya Teaching Hospital.

 Infrastructure

 Transportation

 Kandy has a public transport system based primarily on buses.
 The bus service is operated both by private companies and the government's own Sri Lanka Transport Board (SLTB).
 The Kandy Multimodal Transport Terminal (KMTT) after constructed will integrate a major bus terminal to the Kandy railway station.
 KMTT will handle about 2,000 bus departures, up to 3,000 further through-services, and about 320,000 passenger movements on a daily basis.
 EoIs from consultants for the Design, Construction Supervision and Contract Administration of the project were called in 2016.